Zankoku-Okuno/octopus/README.md

 * First-class control: Conquer the last resistance to abstraction; define any control flow construct ever dreamt of.
 * Streamlined syntax: With only eight grammar rules, you might miss them if you blink.
 * Permissive identifiers: Unicode identifiers and user-defined disfixes open new possibilities; make Lisp read/write.
+* Natural concurrency: Any concurrency model can be implemented as a library; tame the multiprocessing beast.

 Future Features
 ---------------